Construction of product $*$-probability spaces via free cumulants: Introduction

-We shall work with NCP and $*$-probability spaces and refer to them commonly as NCP for convenience.
-Free independence is a central idea in non-commutative probability and is usually defined as follows. \begin{Definition} (Free independence) Let $(\A, \varphi)$ be an NCP and let $I$ be a fixed index set.
-For each $i\in I$, let $\A_i$ be a unital sub-algebra of $\A$.
-Then $(\A_i, i\in I)$ are called freely independent (or simply, free) if $\varphi(a_1 \cdots a_k) = 0$ for every $k\geq 1$ and for every $1\leq j\leq k$, whenever the following three conditions are satisfied: 3pt
+We shall work with NCPs and $*$-probability spaces and often refer to them commonly as NCPs for convenience.
+Free independence is a central idea in non-commutative probability and is usually defined as follows.